Neil Young: The Chrome Hearts

+On April 21, 2026, Young announced that he had recorded with the Chrome Hearts a new 8-track studio album titled Second Song due to include three unreleased original tracks dating back to 1963.
+Young explained that the creative process began several months earlier when he spent several days composing new lyrics and melodies in the early morning hours.
+The recording sessions began under a full moon in early March 2026 at Rick Rubin's Shangri-La Studios in Malibu.
+Five new songs were recorded during the first two days of the recording session.
+A search of the archives discovered previously unreleased early material: indeed, three songs he had written in 1963 had remained unreleased.
+The final mixing and mastering were completed in April 2026 under another full moon.
+Young also explained that he tried to do something he had never done: record digital and analog masters at the same time to show the difference, two versions due to both be released.

 Archives project

 Since 2006, Young has been maintaining the Neil Young Archives, a project which encompasses the release of live albums, starting in 2006 with Live at the Fillmore East, box sets of live and studio material, starting in 2009 with The Archives Vol. 1 1963–1972, as well as video releases.
 As of 2019, the project has evolved into a subscription website and application where all of his music is available to stream in high-resolution audio.
 Neil Young Archives also includes his newspaper, The Times-Contrarian, The Hearse Theater, and photographs and memorabilia from throughout his career.

 Activism, philanthropy, and humanitarian efforts

 Young has been a lifelong committed environmentalist and outspoken advocate for the welfare of small farmers, having co-founded in 1985 the benefit concert Farm Aid.

 Farm Aid

 Young remains on the board of directors of Farm Aid, an organization he co-founded with Willie Nelson and John Mellencamp in 1985.
 According to its website, it is the longest-running concert benefit series in the US and has raised $43 million since its first benefit concert in 1985.
 Each year, Young co-hosts and performs with well-known guest performers including Dave Matthews and producers including Evelyn Shriver and Mark Rothbaum, at the Farm Aid annual benefit concerts to raise funds and provide grants to family farms and prevent foreclosures, provide a crisis hotline, and create and promote homegrown farm food in the United States.